 Tragedies with Her Children

 Patricia was blessed with five children during her marriage.
-Patricia’s first born, Olivia, tragically died from a measles outbreak at her school.
+Pat’s first born, Olivia, tragically died from a measles outbreak at her school.
 She was seven years old.
 For more about Olivia’s tragic death, read my article on Patricia Neal, Her Best Actress Oscar, and Hud (1963).

 If that weren’t enough tragedy to befall one family, a few years prior to Olivia’s death, Pat’s son Theo had a near death encounter during one of the Dahl Family’s New York visits: a careless taxi driver hit four month old Theo in his stroller.
 The stroller was then hit by a bus before collapsing on little Theo’s head.
-Doctors said the infant would not live through the brain surgeries ahead.
+Doctors said the infant would not survive the brain surgeries ahead.

 “As I look back on those months following Theo’s accident, I realize that for all the agonies we felt, it was one of the most beautiful periods of my life.
 I will never understand people rejecting a wounded or disabled child.
 For us Theo was a centering force, not only for Roald and me but for our daughters as well.
 Having to give up their preferences because of his needs was a hard but valuable lesson…”

-She Had a Stroke.
+Patricia Neal Had a Stroke.
 At Age 39.
 While Pregnant.

 “The last thing I remember thinking was, I have children to care for.
 I have another inside me.
 I can NOT die.”